CodingAvenue/codestop-course-db-in-php/content/BindingMethods/BindingMethods.q.md

 In `student.php`, which statements correctly describe `:min_birth_date`, `$data['min_birth_date']`, and `PDO::PARAM_STR` on line 12?

-- It represents the arguments of the `bindParam()` method.
+- These are arguments of the `bindParam()` method.

-- It contains the key, array variable, data type of the parameter.
+- They represent the key, array variable, data type of the parameter.

-- It contains the variable, value, and data type of the parameter.
+- They represent the variable, value, and data type of the parameter.

-- It contains the key, array element, and constant data type of the parameter.
+- They represent the parameter identifier, value, and data type of the parameter.

-- It represents the parameter identifier, value, and data type of the parameter.
+- They represent the key, array element, and constant data type of the parameter.

 /// type=SS, answer=[4]